Introducing Just Trade x Oliver Bonas

 Just Trade is a design-led jewellery and accessories brand that works in partnership with small Fair-Trade projects around the world, built around the interests of the people who make the products.
 Founded by jewellery designer Laura in 2006, Just Trade works in collaboration with small craft collectives and women’s cooperatives in rural communities in Peru, Ecuador, India, Indonesia and Vietnam to create handmade jewellery and accessories while providing training and fairly paid work.

-Just Trade's system prioritises producers, communities and the environment.
-Just Trade selects materials that are locally sourced and environmentally sound where possible and ensures that recycling and waste management are part of the supply chain.
+Just Trade's system prioritises producers, communities and the environment, selecting materials that are locally sourced and environmentally sound where possible and ensuring that recycling and waste management are part of the supply chain.
 ‘We provide vocational training, life-skills and whole-person care,’ explains Laura, ‘and we are committed to sustainable sourcing and production processes which minimise environmental impact.’

-Many of the Just Trade team are graduates from the School of Jewellery in Birmingham, and they’ve been working in partnership with the Flowering Desert Project in Tamil Nadu, Southern India, providing training in jewellery-making techniques over a period of 12 years.
+Many of the Just Trade team are graduates from the School of Jewellery in Birmingham, and they work in partnership with Hope Jewellery in Lima, Peru, and Flowering Desert in Tamil Nadu, Southern India, as well as Eko Cahyono and his team of artisans in Wonosalam in East Java.
+Just Trade has been providing the projects with training in jewellery-making techniques for over 15 years.

 The Flowering Desert women work in a safe and supportive environment.
 They are given free transportation to work, counselling, healthcare, advice on money management and help with educating their children.
 Several of the women on the project live in a safe house on site, which is a refuge for vulnerable women and children.
 The rest come from the surrounding rural community where work opportunities are limited.